Dog Training

 Obedience, Life-Style Skills and Manners (Puppies – Adults)

 Puppies: This training focuses on eliminating most of the standard annoying – and often, destructive – puppy behaviors such as nipping, chewing, jumping, grabbing things and running with them, barking and over excitability.
+It is important to get help puppies to discover how to actively learn and take initiative, instead of just being passive recipients of whatever we are doing with them.

-Additionally, I work with puppies on lifestyle skills, such as crate and potty training, as well other behavior modifications that make it easier for them and their owners to live more comfortably together.
+Additionally, I work with puppies on lifestyle skills, such as crate and potty training, as well other modifications that make it easier for them and their owners to live more comfortably together.

 Adults: In order to have a fun, loving and well-mannered pet, older dogs frequently require basic obedience training, which consists of teaching dogs to obey “foundational” commands such as sit, down, come, heel, etc. Additionally, I help owners develop proper dog handling skills, which among other things, teaches them how to react (i.e. not freeze) in emergency situations.
+Lessons can be weekly, or if you want to accelerate the training, 3 times per week.
+If you feel you might slack off on the homework over time, then the 3 X a week is the better option.

 I also offer intermediate and advanced command training, including off-leash work, retrieving on command, footstep tracking, scent discrimination, directional jumps, and distance control.